Back

 Please never compare children!
 It is hard as parents when we have experience raising another child.
 You can’t help but come to expect it to be an identical situation.

 Now I want you to imagine your sibling or best friend…are the two of you the same?
 Do you have the same strengths?
 Can you imagine yourselves at 3-years-old, and do you think you would develop at exactly the same time?
 No!
-Children are developing so rapidly in the first 4 years.
-85% of brain growth occurs by age 4, and therefore children are making dramatic progress in every way every day.
+Child development happens rapidly in their first 4 years.
+85% of brain growth occurs by age 4, which means little ones are making dramatic progress in every way every day.
 But like a growing tree, branches lengthen at different times.
-If a child is drawn to the alphabet and language, they may not be the most active child at that time.
-That makes sense, as they might be more focused on books or puzzles and are devoting time to more stationary activities than climbing and jumping.
+If a child is drawn to the alphabet and language during their early childhood education, they may not be the most active child at that time.
+That makes sense, as they might be more focused on books or puzzles and devoting time to more stationary activities than climbing and jumping.

-Conversely, if your child is very physical and has energy to spare, they probably have not had time to log as many sitting hours to absorb the alphabet.
-Please appreciate where your little one is at any stage, and be assured they will all catch up at their own time.
-In the meantime they are gaining valuable experience that will help them master the phase in which they are absorbed.
+Conversely, if your little one’s child development is very physical they constantly have energy to spare, they probably have not had as many sitting hours to absorb the alphabet.
+Please appreciate where your little one is at any stage, and be assured they will all catch up in their own time.
+In the meantime, they are gaining valuable experience that will help them master the phase in which they are absorbed.

-*Enjoy every phase of your child and appreciate them for the unique and amazing human they are!
-If you are very worried, speak to your pediatrician to check if they have concerns.
+*Enjoy each early childhood education phase of your little one’s child development and appreciate your little one for the unique and amazing human they are!
+If you are still worried, speak to your pediatrician to check if they have concerns.

 Behavior